Marcus Semien Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- Sears (0-1) takes the mound for the Athletics in his fourth start of the season.
-He's put together a 4.60 ERA in 15 2/3 innings pitched, with 12 strikeouts.
+- Fujinami (0-3 with an 11.37 ERA and 10 strikeouts in 12 2/3 innings pitched) makes the start for the Athletics, his fourth of the season.

-- The lefty last pitched on Sunday against the New York Mets, when he went six innings, allowing two earned runs while giving up four hits.
+- His last appearance was out of the bullpen on Saturday when the right-hander threw 2/3 innings against the Texas Rangers while giving up hits.

-- The 27-year-old has an ERA of 4.60, with 6.9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .250 against him.
+- The 29-year-old has amassed an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.